The Redemption of Althalus: The final battle

 The group decides to travel back to the House at the end of the world.
-Dweia reveals the origins of why they must do what they do:
+Emerald explains the origins of why they must do what they do:

-Deiwos, the Sky God – and Dweia's brother – created the world, and filled the planet with living things, whom Dweia cares for.
+Deiwos, the Sky God – and Goddess Dweia's brother – created the world, and filled the planet with living things, whom Dweia cares for.
 However, Daeva's only role is to destroy parts of the universe, but only those which Deiwos and Dweia allow him to.
 Daeva tries to change this, and has Ghend find each member of his "chosen ones" to prepare to take over the world, and to do this he needs Deiwos's book, to copy it and make a book of his own for this purpose.

-After learning this, Althalus introduces Emerald, who in reality was Dweia all along, to the "family" and quickly explains the situation to them as well as telling them about Eliar's ability to use the doors of the House to travel through Spacetime.
+After learning this, Althalus introduces Dweia to the group, being none other than Emerald, to the "family" and quickly explains the situation to them as well as telling them about Eliar's ability to use the doors of the House to travel through Spacetime.

 After getting acquainted with living in the house, they use the doors to return to Arum where they try to win Albron's (the knife keeper's) clan as allies, and show him the House as an act of trust.
 They know that they will need an army to combat Gelta's archaic forces from the past.
 Calling a clan meeting they hire all the Arum clans and prepare themselves to fight against Gelta's army.
 Thanks to the more modern warfare of their time, Gelta's forces are easily crushed and, although Eliar is injured, with the help of Althalus's powers, the remaining part of the enemy forces is defeated.

 Ultimately, Ghend and Althalus face off in the House at the end of the world, ending with the destruction of the Book of Daeva, the defeat of Daeva, and the saving of the universe.